 Add a tablespoon of apple cider vinegar

-To reap the benefits of this metabolism-boosting beverage, simply mix 1 tablespoon of apple cider vinegar into your morning glass of water.
+To reap the benefits of this beverage, simply mix 1 tablespoon of apple cider vinegar into your morning glass of water.

 Go for sparkling or coconut